How Much Does Fat Transfer Breast Augmentation Cost?

 This fat transfer procedure is generally considered safe, but both liposuction and fat injection procedures come with risks that more experienced surgeons know how to avoid.

-For example, the risk of cysts can be mitigated if your surgeon injects the fat very slowly and carefully, one drop at a time—a technique that’s often called microfat transfer.
+For example, the risk of cysts can be mitigated if your surgeon injects the fat very slowly and carefully, one drop at a time—a technique called microfat transfer.
 This also helps avoid harming the fat cells, to preserve as much of the fat graft as possible.

 A less experienced physician, or one who rushes patients through, may leave you with nodules, cysts, contour irregularities, or even fat necrosis, either at the liposuction site or in the breasts themselves.